Example Software

 It uses the library XPT2046_Touchscreen.h which is the touch controller used on the LCD.

 The touchscreen offsets relates to the coordinates reported by the touchscreen when it is touched in the 4 corners.
-These can be adjusted to best match the physical touch of the screen to the expected coordinates.
+Default values can be used, but these can be adjusted to best match the physical touch of the screen to the expected coordinates.

 The touchscreen also has a rotation parameter, so ts.setRotation(1) is used to rotate the touch overlay to fit the orientation it has on the baseboard.
 Note that the orientation of the LCD and touchscreen are different as the touchscreen is inverted relatively to the LCD.